-Figure 2.5: reticle diagram of a wafer in BrainScaleS, orientation as used in software and to better visualize connections on the wafer.
-All 48 Reticles are shown, all numbered from top left to bottom right
+Figure 2.6: reticle diagram of a wafer in BrainScaleS.
+All 48 Reticles are shown

-Figure 2.6: part of the mainpcb on which a wafer is placed, in its realworld orientation (rotated 45° from Figure 2.5), visible are the 48 Reticles and two terminals each for 1.8V Digital (blue) and Analog (red)
+Figure 2.7: part of the mainpeb on which a wafer is placed, visible are the 48 Reticles and two terminals each for 1.8V Digital (blue) and Analog (red), which correspond to the output terminals on a PowerIt

 It has the same layout as its system counterparts and each of the 48 Reticles can be accessed, digitaly as well as electricaly.
-Each Reticle is connected to its corresponding CURE Board, which can read voltages of each reticle, right after the PowerFETs, reponsible for switching on power to a Reticle (switches in Figure 2.7)
+Each Reticle is connected to its corresponding CURE Board.
+Those can read voltages of each reticle, but not at the same position as an AnaB.
+They read right before R_1 in Figure 2.8.

-Another specialization of the Power wafer is, that all reticles voltages are connected directly to pins on the Analog Readout Boards [8].
-There it is possible to measure a voltage, which is the one after the load resistors in Figure 2.7
+Another specialization of the Power wafer is, that all reticles analog and digital 1.8V lines are connected directly to pins on the Analog Readout Boards [8].
+There it is possible to measure a voltage, which is the one after the load resistors in Figure 2.8